Low-Altitude Wireless Networks: A Comprehensive Survey: LAWN implementation and management

 \textit{4) Blocky Airspace:} Block-shaped airspace refers to the division of LAA into horizontal blocks to align with urban structures or specific functional requirements.
 These blocks differ in infrastructure technology and service provider configurations.
 Compared to corridor and layered airspace, block-shaped airspace offers greater flexibility, with fewer operational restrictions, allowing more efficient use of airspace.
 However, block-shaped airspace does not inherently provide aircraft separation, incurring significant challenges to effective airspace management and conflict avoidance.
 To achieve this, the SESAR CORUS project \cite{corus2019} introduced X, Y, and Z block-shaped airspaces by jointly considering environmental/social factors and the offered service priority, as shown in Fig. \ref{figLAA}(d).
 X airspace lies in the lowest service level with aircraft with low task risk, e.g., rural and sportful areas.
 By contrast, Y airspace is a higher level with strategic conflict avoidance services like those in urban areas.
 Z airspace is on the top, which supports larger traffic flows and mitigates extensive risk, e.g., the city center and near airports.

 \textit{5) Free Airspace:} Different from the above structured LAA, free airspace is a non-structured framework that does not have fixed flight paths or divisions in either the horizontal or vertical direction.
-In the early 21st century, the national aerospace laboratory (NLR) of the Netherlands proposed free flight in the civil aviation domain \cite{hoekstra2001}.
+In the early 21st century, the National Aerospace Laboratory (NLR) of the Netherlands proposed free flight in the civil aviation domain \cite{hoekstra2001}.
 The core objective is to enable aircraft to autonomously separate and avoid conflicts through the system, allowing enhanced freedom to select preferred flight paths.
 Based on this design, the Metropolis project \cite{metropolis2014} proposed free LAA illustrated in Fig. \ref{figLAA}(e).
 This mechanism only specifies the allowed flight altitude and takes responsibility for managing airspace capacity and setting airspace boundaries.
 The collision avoidance and aircraft separation are fully addressed by the drones themselves.
 Due to its unstructured nature, the capacity of free LAA is significantly enhanced.
 More importantly, the drones only face minimal flight restrictions, and thus significantly shorten their flight distances to the destinations.
 However, the successful application of free airspace requires a well-developed collision avoidance mechanism.
 As the missions become complicated, ensuring real-time collision avoidance in dense LAWN deployments remains an open issue.
+For ease of exposition, we summarize the main features of the aforementioned airspace types in TABLE \ref{tab:lawn_airspace_comparison}, which provides a concise comparison by focusing on their structure, capacity, safety considerations, and a balanced overview of their advantages and disadvantages.